 Ingredients

-- 1 large head, or 2 small heads Butter lettuce, washed and dried
+- 1 large head, or 2 small heads butter lettuce washed and dried

-- 4-5 grass-fed hard-boiled eggs halved, see "how-to" note below*
+- 4 hard-boiled eggs halved; see recipe in Notes below

-- ¾ cup oil-cured olives
+- ½ cup olives oil-cured

-- freshly ground black pepper
+- freshly ground black pepper omit for AIP

 Instructions